LexaMO/CSU-Senior-Project/SeniorRequirementsDoc.md

 **c.
 Rationale:** To have an appealing application that entices new users to use the product

 **d.
-Fit Criterion:** After first encounter with product, the user should have enjoyed using the product and feel comfortable using it again.
+Fit Criterion:** After first encounter with product, the user should be given a surveyasking them to rate the enjoyability on a Likert scale of 1 to 5 where 5 is most enjoyable.
+The project should have an average rating above 4.

 **e.
 Priority:** 3